dirk-dev/liri-node-app/README.md

 ## Instructions:
-To use this app, enter 2 items at the command line: for concert info, type concert-this, followed by the artist you want to search.
+To use this app, navigate in the command line to the directory where the LIRI files are located, type `node`, and enter 2 items: for concert info, type `concert-this`, followed by the artist you want to search.
-For spotify info, type spotify-this-song, followed by the artist name.
+For spotify info, type `spotify-this-song`, followed by the artist name.
-For movie info, type movie-this, followed by the movie title. do-what-it-says, processes the output from an existing text file, random.txt.
+For movie info, type `movie-this``, followed by the movie title.
+`do-what-it-says` processes the output from an existing text file, random.txt.
 For elements with more than 1 word in their name, surround the content in quotes.
-For example - type this at the command line: *node liri.js movie-this "Star Wars"*
+For example - type this at the command line: `*node liri.js movie-this "Star Wars"*`

-# Technology used:
+## Technology used:
 * JavaScript
 * Node.js - https://nodejs.org/en/
 * Moment.js for date formatting - https://www.npmjs.com/package/moment